zigpy/zha-device-handlers/README.md

 [zha-network-card](https://github.com/dmulcahey/zha-network-card) is a custom Lovelace card that displays ZHA network and device information in Home Assistant

 ## Zigzag
 [Zigzag](https://github.com/Samantha-uk/zigzag-v1) is an custom card/panel for [Home Assistant](https://www.home-assistant.io/) that displays a graphical layout of Zigbee devices and the connections between them.
-Zigzag can be installed as a panel or a custom card and relies on the data provided by the [zha-map](https://github.com/zha-ng/zha-map) integration commponent.
+Zigzag can be installed as a panel or a custom card.

 ## zigpy-deconz-parser